Rober-t/apxr/README.md

 High frequency trading strategies, market fragility and price spikes: an agent based model perspective.
 McGroarty, F., Booth, A., Gerding, E. et al. Ann Oper Res (2018). https://doi.org/10.1007/s10479-018-3019-4

-Note: This paper fails to provide several parameters, notably: the composition of the Agents, the wealth parameter W in the Momentum trader logic, the volume parameter v- in the MarketMaker trader logic and the number of standard deviations K in the MeanReversion trader logic.
-This obviously makes it difficult to reproduce the authors work.
-Several attempts were made to get in contact with the author of the source code, Dr. Ash Booth, but despite being engaged online he has thus far failed to respond.
+Note: This paper fails to provide several parameters, namely: the composition of the Agents, the wealth parameter W in the Momentum trader logic, the volume parameter V minus in the MarketMaker trader logic and the number of standard deviations K in the MeanReversion trader logic.

 --------------------
 ### Table of Contents